Professional Tile Refinishing & Maintenance Services

 Porcelain tiles are made by dust pressing and are fire hardened; therefore, they have a higher density than non-porcelain tiles.
 They have a much lower absorption rate and are wear resistant.
 Porcelain tile may be either glazed or unglazed.
 Glazed tiles are coated with a layer of baked on glass that protects them from staining; therefore, they do not need sealant.
 However, the grout between the tiles should be sealed to prevent the absorption of moisture and debris that can cause discoloration.
 A sealant application will also protect non-porcelain tiles from scratching and wear.

 Tile Floor Cleaning & Maintenance Tips

-Sealing ceramic tile will protect against scratching and staining.
+Sealing indoor tile will protect against scratching and staining.
 We offer TSS PRO tile sealants in a matte and glossy finish to enhance the beauty of your tile and make cleaning easier.
 Our tile floor sealing company offers free estimates and every service comes with a five year written warranty.